khalifa005/KnightArchitecture/README.md

 The upcoming version, **Ultimate Knight Hedge**, introduces new, trending .NET libraries and tools to enhance functionality, improve performance, and simplify integrations.
 Below are some key additions planned for version 2:

 - **Polly**: Advanced resilience and transient fault-handling library.
 Polly will enable the application to handle retries, circuit breakers, and fallback mechanisms gracefully, improving system reliability.
+- **Keycloak**: For secure authentication and authorization.
+- **Camunda**: Powerful process automation and workflow management.
+- **Angular Dashboard**: An intuitive, responsive UI for managing application data and operations.
+- Escalation
 - **Refit**: A RESTful API client library for .NET.
 Refit will simplify API integrations, enabling effortless setup of HTTP clients with strongly-typed, interface-based HTTP requests.

 - **Fluent Assertions**: A powerful assertion library for .NET, designed to improve the readability and maintainability of tests.
 Fluent Assertions will be used to write expressive, readable test assertions, making unit testing more efficient and reliable.